 Where do you start with Rae Spoon?
 A prairie-born product of the 1980s, Spoon has built an impressive career by usurping stereotypes and expectations with everynewproject.
-Whether working on experimental art projects about German train lines, writing short fiction inspired by their childhood home, or creating a multi-media biographical musical documentary, Rae Spoon is a creative force that has never lingered long enough in any one discipline long enough to be pigeonholed.
+Whether working on experimental art projects about German train lines, writing short fiction inspired by their childhood home, or creating a multi-media biographical musical documentary, Rae Spoon is a creative force that has never lingered in any one discipline long enough to be pigeonholed.

 Before establishing Coax Records, an essential and voice for inclusivity and diversity in Canadian music, Spoon was releasing their music independently, supporting their musical endeavours by crisscrossing the country multiple times, playing live anywhere that would have them.
 Besides being a necessity for their livelihood, all that touring also served as a form of research into “Canadian Gothic”, a theme Spoon described to me as the connection to “the presence, haunted structures, the search for identity, elements of darkness and skepticism to my experiences touring in Canada” in 2009.

 That theme figures prominently on superioryouareinferior, Spoon’s beguiling Polaris Music Prize-longlisted album from 2008.
 The record, like its creator, defies easy categorization.
 At turns rootsy and folk-based, Spoon’s brand of country troubadourism is infused with inspired moments where computerized beats and samples add an unexpected — yet totally organic — twist on the genre’s more staid tropes.
 Spoon weaves mini geography lessons into their lyrics.
 From seas to seas to sea, they not only recount visits to physical landmarks and historic sites but offer a glimpse into a soul laid bare, a life not many of could ever expect to experience.